spacetelescope/jdaviz/docs/specviz/plugins.rst

     Using the redshift slider with many active spectral lines can be slow, as every line gets replotted at each slider position.
 We recommended using the slider with no more than around a dozen lines plotted.
-You can deselect lines using e.g. the "Hide All" button in the line lists UI.
+You can deselect lines using, e.g., the "Hide All" button in the line lists UI.

 The plugin also contains a redshift slider which shifts all of the plotted lines according to the provided redshift/RV.
 The slider applies a delta-redshift,